GAC-D/GAC-Website-OLD-/index.md

 We are a medium sized advertising server that would love to have you!

-We tons of channels for all different kinds of things we also do giveaways!
+We tons of channels for all different kinds of things.
+We also do giveaways!

 <br>